mitsuba-renderer/drjit/docs/struct.rst

 ------------------

-Custom data structures are also supported in the Python bindings, though the :c:macro:`ENOKI_STRUCT` specification takes a different from here.
-In a class defined within Python, add a top-level static attribute documenting the fields and their types.
+Custom data structures are also supported in the Python bindings, though the :c:macro:`ENOKI_STRUCT` specification takes on a different form here.
+In a class defined within Python, you will need to specify a top-level static attribute documenting the fields and their types.

 .. code-block:: python